 - Mix together the powdered milk, elaichi, jaifar in a bowl.
 Set aside

 - Pour the milk into a small bowl.
 In the milk, add the vanilla essence and food colouring.
-Then add this to the dry ingredients (from step 1) and make into dough
+Then add this to the dry ingredients (gradually in small amounts so the mixture does not get gooey)

-- Grab a large flat tray and grease the interior with ghee
+- Grab a medium flat tray and grease the interior with ghee

-- Next, make the syrup by boiling the sugar and water with vanilla to a 2 thread consistency (when dripped into water, the syrup will move but not dissolve)
+- Next, make the syrup by boiling the sugar and water with vanilla essence and ghee to a sticky consistency (when dripped into water, the syrup will move and not dissolve)

-- Once it is ready, add the syrup to the grated dough and mix.
+- Once it is ready, add the syrup to the mixture and combine.
 Then place it into the ghee – greased tray with wet hands.
-Be very quick during this process as the sugar syrup will harden the cooler it gets (wet fingers constantly to avoid burning)
+Be very quick during this process as the sugar syrup will harden the cooler it gets (wet fingers constantly to avoid burning)*

 - Sprinkle Hundreds & Thousands and press down lightly to set them to the surface of the barfi